otcshare/isafw/README.md

 -------

 ISA FW and its plugins are available under the terms of the BSD 3-Clause License.
 Please check the LICENSE file for further details.
+The integration of ISA FW is licensed under the license specified in each corresponding file under integration folder.
 Copyright (C) 2015 Intel Corporation